mclarammd/graphsui/README.md

 - A functional UI for graph creation and manipulation.
 - A feature to input and search for a target node using DFS, with the search process visibility demonstrated in the UI.

+### Final Considerations

+UI Design Flexibility: You have the freedom to design the user interface in any way you see fit.

+You are required to implement the graph data structures and the Depth First Search (DFS) algorithm yourself, without using any external libraries that provide pre-built functionalities for these tasks.
+This means you should write the core algorithmic code from scratch to demonstrate understanding and capability in handling basic data structures and algorithms.